raspberrypilearning/turtley-amazing/worksheet.md

 ## What next?

-- Become a Python turtle expert by continuing with the [next page of Turtley Amazing](worksheet2.md)!
 - Learn how to use `functions` to [draw snowflakes](https://www.raspberrypi.org/learning/turtle-snowflakes/) using Turtle.
 - Create interactive stories using `lists` in Python with the [Storytime](https://www.raspberrypi.org/learning/storytime/) resource.
 - Take your first steps [controlling physical objects](https://www.raspberrypi.org/learning/getting-started-with-gpio-zero) with Python and a Raspberry Pi.
+- Become a Python turtle expert by continuing with the [advanced page of Turtley Amazing](worksheet2.md)!